Qtvz/LaTeX/README.md

 # LaTeX
-Some useful command for those who use LaTeX.
+Some useful command for those who use CTeX/LaTeX.